Rentvesting Explained: A Smart Property Strategy

 If you invest in property, you’re getting a tangible product.
 Investing in stocks is entirely different.
 For example, if you purchase shares of a business, you are buying a claim to a piece of the company itself.

 Another key difference is that stocks are more liquid assets than real estate.
-It’s easier to buy and sell stocks than it is to buy and sell real estate.
+It’s easier to buy and sell stocks than to buy and sell real estate.

 One of the major differences between investing in property and investing in the stock market is the initial cost.
 Real estate has a much higher entry point, especially if you’re wanting to buy in an expensive location.

-With rentvesting, you have to think about the home loan deposit, mortgage repayments and other costs associated with purchasing real estate such as stamp duty and loan costs.
+With rentvesting, you must consider the home loan deposit, mortgage repayments and other costs associated with purchasing real estate, such as stamp duty and loan costs.

 Is rentvesting a safer option?